 Automation often allows customers to direct themselves more easily towards their goal.

-How often do you ring a business to be greeted with ‘Press 1 to talk to someone regarding your account’, ‘Press 2 to talk to someone regarding a technical issue’ etc.?
+How often do you ring a business to be greeted with ‘Press one to talk to someone regarding your account’, ‘Press two to talk to someone regarding a technical issue’ and so on?

 This automated service allows us to cut through the long process of being transferred across multiple staff to reach the person that can deal with our query.